P/E RATIO: [PASS]

-If the growth rate of the prior three quarter's earnings, 3.36%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -17.95%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for ARCC is -17.9%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, 9.48%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 380.00%, (versus the same quarter one year ago) then the stock passes.

-The EPS growth rate for the current quarter, -17.95% must be greater than or equal to the historical growth which is -1.27%.
-Since this is not the case ARCC would therefore fail this test.
+The EPS growth rate for the current quarter, 380.00% must be greater than or equal to the historical growth which is -4.40%.
+ARCC would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 ARCC, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $2.21, $1.83, $1.94, $1.20, and $1.51, fails this test.